Wang Shixian: 2015–2016

 2015 proved disappointing year for Wang, as she was stopped in the semifinals of many tournaments.
 In her quarter-final at the 2015 Malaysia Super Series Premier, she played the longest ever Women's singles badminton match against Nozomi Okuhara, which lasted for 1 hours & 51 minutes.
 Wang won that encounter and Okuhara was left cramping in that historic match.
 She did have final appearances at the 2015 Australian Super Series and 2015 French Super Series, both of them being lost to Carolina Marín.
 She was also a quarterfinalist at the 2015 BWF World Championships, where she lost to Marín again.
 In the 2014 BWF Super Series Finals, she won only one match (against Sung Ji-hyun) & lost other 2 group matches which denied her advancement in the semifinals.

 In 2016, she paddled off the year with the runner-up finish at the 2016 German Open Grand Prix Gold where she lost to Li Xuerui.
 In her overall 3rd final at the All England Open, Wang was beaten by Nozomi Okuhara in a controversial 3-gamer, in which she lost a close 11–21, 21–16, 19–21 match.
 In the 2016 Chinese Taipei Open Grand Prix Gold, she made her way to the final before losing to local star Tai Tzu-ying in the final.
 Just like the last Olympics, Shixian again failed to participate in the 2016 Olympics, as Chinese team selected higher ranked Wang Yihan as a 2nd qualifier from China, another already confirmed player was the defending Olympic champion Li Xuerui.
 She subsequently decided to take retirement from the professional badminton.

 Personal life

 Wang graduated from the Nanjing University of Finance and Economics with a bachelor's degree.
 After retirement she finished a master's degree in sports education at the Beijing Sports University where she has taught since 2020.

 She married former teammate Chen Long in 2017, after over a decade together.
-She gave birth to a son in June 2019.
+She gave birth to a son Chen Shan Yang, nickname "Coffee", in June 2019.

 As a child she attended a sports school in Jiangsu province.
 The boy who sat next to her during classes was table tennis player Xu Xin.